didlie-dev/layr-project/index.md

 At present, a user storing a file on the network needs run a manual patch every so often.
 This is not very convenient for users, so we plan on exploring automation options in this area in the future.

 ### NAT Traversal
-Layr nodes are only able to communicate with other Layr nodes that are openly addressable IP location on the internet.
-In other words, if a peer node has a private IP address because it is behind a NAT router it will not be able to effectively communicate on the network.
+Layr nodes are only able to communicate with other Layr nodes that have an openly addressable IP location on the internet.
+In other words, if a peer node has a private IP address because it is behind a NAT router, it will not be able to effectively communicate on the network.
 What this means in practical terms is, servers on hosted services like Digital Ocean or Amazon EC2 work with Layr but your personal devices at home often do not.
 While our team did not have time to implement any of the NAT strategies we researched, we plan to introduce one or more into the project in the future.

 ---
 ## Works cited